-The basic rule of thumb for men’s socks is an easy one:
+Wearing colorful socks is something a lot of guys avoid.
+After all, the general rule of thumb for men's dress socks is an easy one:

 The color of your sock should match the color of your trousers.

-That means wearing black socks with black trousers, dark gray socks with charcoal trousers, blue socks with your blue jeans, and so on.
+That means wearing black dress socks with black trousers, dark gray dress socks with charcoal trousers, blue socks with blue jeans, and so on.

 Yeah, it's a good rule that keeps most men looking sharp and will always be appropriate for business settings — but for adventurous dressers, it gets dull after a while.

 So what about mixing it up?

 There's absolutely a place in men's style for colorful socks.
 Sure, they require a little more care because it's not a simple, neutral choice – but if you know what you're doing, it can look great.

 In today's article, we'll be covering:

 - When Shouldn't You Wear Colorful Socks?